zefiros-software/SerLib/README.md

 * Format is backward and forward compatible, using variable indexes.
 * Message usage can be completely streamed, and does not require the full message to start reading.
 * Compact; The binary format is very small, even when no compression is used.
+* Warning free, compiled on the highest warning level.

 ## Installation
 The whole library is header only, so for usage in your own code you should clone the repository.
 And add `serialisation/include/` as include path.